-- avoid working in isolation with children unless thought has been given to safeguards; - work in a room where there is a glass panel in the door or leave the door open; - make sure that other adults visit the room occasionally; - do not give students lifts home in your car

-Any use of physical force or restraint involving students/students will be carried out and documented in accordance with the relevant physical intervention policy (see Policy to promote good behaviour and to set out the sanctions for misbehaviour).
-If it is necessary to use physical intervention (for example to prevent the child hurting themselves or others), parents will be informed.
+- avoid working in isolation with children unless thought has been given to safeguards; - work in a room where there is a glass panel in the door or leave the door open; - make sure that other adults visit the room occasionally; - do not give students lifts home in your car and to set out the sanctions for misbehaviour).
+If it is necessary to use physical intervention (for example to prevage SAFEGUARDING (also applies of international Study Centre).
 Children who attend our setting will not be punished by any form of hitting, slapping, shaking or other degrading treatment, including verbal abuse.

+Any use of physical force or restraint involving students/students will be carried out and documented in accordance with the relevant physical intervention policy (see Policy to promote good behaviour